Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Another Meta-evaluation Method

 \subsection{Results}

 Table~\ref{table:system-level-res} illustrates the system-level and summary-level correlations of different metrics with human judgment.
-FactCC does not have summary-level correlations with misleading information because for every document, either the human scores of its 15 summaries are all 0 or FactCC scores are all 1, in which case, correlations are ill-defined.

-System-level correlations have more complicated trends than the result in Table~\ref{table:meta-eval-res}.
-We think it is because for both system-level and summary-level correlations, their correlations are computed between two vectors of length 15 (15 systems), whereas the meta-evaluation method we used in the main paper computes the correlations between two vectors of length 1500 (1500 examples).
-Therefore, a smaller sample size will cause a larger variance.
+Note that, for both system-level and summary-level correlations, their correlations are computed between two vectors of length 16 (16 systems), whereas the meta-evaluation method we used in the main paper computes the correlations between two vectors of length 1600 (1600 examples).
+A smaller sample size will cause a larger variance.
 This is especially true for system-level correlations, because, following the definitions above, the summary-level correlation ($K^{sum}_{m, h}$) averages across N (in our case, N=100) which can help reduce the variance.

-Nevertheless, our \exteval{} achieves the best Pearson correlations with the Overall human judgment on the system level.
+Nevertheless, as shown in Table~\ref{table:system-level-res}, our \exteval{} achieves the best Pearson and Spearman correlations with the Overall human judgment on both the system level and the summary level.
+It means \exteval{} can rank extractive systems well based on how unfaithful they are.

-Summary-level correlations share a very similar tread with Table~\ref{table:meta-eval-res}.
-BERTScore Precision has greatly better results compared to the other four existing methods.
 The three sub-metrics (\incorcoref{}, \incomcoref{}, and \incomdisco{}) perform best at judging which system produces more errors of their corresponding error types.
 But for detecting misleading information, DAE works best.
-Still, our \exteval{} gets the best Pearson and Spearman correlations with the Overall human judgment.

-To summarize, our \exteval{} has the best Pearson correlations and close-to-the-best Spearman correlations with the Overall human judgment on both system and summary levels.
-It means our new metric can rank extractive systems well based on how unfaithful they are.
+Out of the 5 existing metrics, BERTScore Precision is the best in general, and on system level, FactCC also works decently well.